 - If you know where to find the muscle knots and you press and hold them and it causes hand numbness/tingling.

-The examination would likely involve x-rays of your neck to see if your discs (cushions) between your spinal bones are wearing out (degenerative disc disease).
-X-rays also reveal if there is some arthritis.
-If there has been a lot of wear and tear building up over decades, your discs can bulge, thin down, joints can wear out, and bone spurs can build up.
+Chiropractors often use x-rays as part of the exam.
+X-rays of your neck can reveal if your discs between your spinal bones are wearing out or if you have some arthritis.
 If this happens, your nerves that come out of your neck and travel down your arm are more apt to get pinched.

 In almost every case like this, there will be a loss of mobility and misalignments in the spinal bones of your neck.
-By properly correcting your spinal misalignments (adjustments), chiropractors can help take the pressure off your nerves.
+Chiropractors correct spinal misalignments by using chiropractic adjustments to help take the pressure off your nerves.